subhroneeldey/weblint/readme.md

 //For Mac Users
 sudo gulp lint
 ```
+To modify or add some rules and plugins you can visit :http://eslint.org/

 ## 2)  Performs linting on the sass files using sassLint() using sass-lint which is licensed under MIT.

 **CODE:**